-So, if you want to trade BTC for BNB, the exchange reduces your BTC balance and increases your BNB one in its database.
+So, if you want to trade BNB for BTC, the exchange reduces your BNB balance and increases your BTC one in its database.
 But there is no blockchain transaction involved.
-Only when you decide to withdraw your cryptocurrencies, you request the exchange to sign a transaction.
-They will then broadcast a transaction that sends your coins to the address you provide.
+When you decide to withdraw that BTC, you request that the exchange sign a transaction on your behalf.
+They will then broadcast a transaction that sends your coins to the Bitcoin address you provide.

 Unfortunately, there's no one-size-fits-all answer to that question – this would be a much shorter article if there was.
 The answer largely depends on your risk profile and how you use your cryptocurrency.